-A multiple ascending dose (MAD) portion of the Phase 1 clinical trial is ongoing.
+A multiple ascending dose (MAD) portion of the Phase 1 clinical trial was ongoing at the time BMS acquired the global rights to the program and control of the Phase 1 trial.
 In September 2023, BMS reported that Phase 1 data supports moving BMS-986446 into a Phase 2 clinical trial.
 All program updates going forward, including results from ongoing and any future BMS-986446 clinical trials, will be reported by BMS.